16 Questions To Ask To Get To Know Someone Quickly

 What's one thing you would like to change about yourself?

-It can be normal for people to want to change something about themselves, whether it's a physical attribute or a skill they wish they could master.
+It can be normal for people to want to change something about themselves, whether it's a personality tendency or a skill they wish they could master.
 They may say something like, "I wish I weren't so nervous in public," or "I would like to be able to make friends more easily."
-To make this question a bit more lighthearted, you can also ask something like, “If you had a warning label, what would it say?”
+To phrase it differently, you can also ask something like, “What are you working on in terms of personal growth right now?”
+Remember, this can be an intimate question and may be best suited for people who already have some level of intimacy.
+Consider also sharing your response to this question.

 Where do you see yourself in five years?